12412CF1-8520-4B1A-A74B-137949F8AA6A_1_105_c.jpeg

 Life moved on again and I became involved with both Dinmore Manor Locomotive and The 2874 Trust, the later as a trustee working both behind the scenes and on the restoration and promoting what we do at events and on the internet.
 I also helped the GWSR with their Santa events with a myriad of different tasks including meet and greet for each Santa day for a few years.

 What have I got out of it?
 I have met a lot of amazing people, learnt new skills, helped keep a number of volunteer run organisations operational and I hope brought new skills and enjoyment to those who I have met along the way.
-Have the satisfaction of knowing that my efforts have been worthwhile, people I have taught now have full time roles in the media, the locos I have worked on are still operating successfully and I have some superb people as my friends.
+I have the satisfaction of knowing that my efforts have been worthwhile, people I have taught now have full time roles in the media, the locos I have worked on are still operating successfully and I have some superb people as my friends.
 And have had a lot of fun.

 6622E9AA-CF69-4F4D-81F5-81A389AE2904_1_105_c.jpeg